Skip to main content

 Hello, I’m Jamara.
 I’m a proud Butchulla and Meriam Mir woman.
 I’m passionate about helping our community quit, my job is rewarding and I get to speak to a variety of community members.

-There are three ways you can get connected with Aboriginal Quitline:
+There are three ways you can get connected:

-1. Call 13 7848 and ask to speak with an Aboriginal Quitline counsellor
+1. Call 13 7848 and ask to speak with a counsellor for Aboriginal and Torres Strait Islander communities

-Call any time between 8am and 8pm, Monday to Friday.
-Or, you can fill out the callback form using the button below and an Aboriginal Quitline counsellor will call you back as soon as possible (usually within 2 business days).
+Call 13 7848 or fill out the callback form using the button below and a counsellor will call you back as soon as possible (usually within 2 business days).

-Any Aboriginal health service or even mainstream GP, nurse or health service provider can refer you to Aboriginal Quitline.
-All you need to do is tell them you'd like a referral to us.
-They'll get in touch with us letting us know, and we'll then get in touch with you.
+Any Aboriginal health service or even mainstream GP, nurse or health service provider can refer you to Quitline for Aboriginal and Torres Strait Islander communities.
+All you need to do is tell them you'd like a referral.
+They'll get in touch with the service, and we'll then get in touch with you.

 3. Speak with your local Tackling Indigenous Smoking (TIS) member

-Our Aboriginal Quitline Facebook page is a place for Community to come together, learn important information and share helpful tips to support each other to live free from smokes or vapes.
+The Aboriginal Quitline Facebook page is a place for Aboriginal and Torres Strait Islander Community to come together, learn important information and share helpful tips to support each other to live free from smokes or vapes.
 It's also the place where we update new initiatives and Quit Stories too.

 Frequently asked questions

-We answer the questions we get asked most frequently on Aboriginal Quitline, like "How do I access medications through Closing the Gap?" and "Why do Aboriginal Quitline tell mob to drink water while we’re quitting smoking?", and more.
+Answers to questions most frequently asked, like "How do I access medications through Closing the Gap?" and "Why do Aboriginal and Torres Strait Islander Quitline tell mob to drink water while we’re quitting smoking?", and more.
 Check them out here.

 Quit Stories Podcasts